 Dear Tender Heart,

-Grief is hard.
-It is exhausting and mentally taxing.
-And while I’m sure you may know this, or have experienced glimpses of this by now, I want you to know that your pain is fully real, completely valid, and entirely yours.
+This is hard.
+Grief is exhausting and mentally taxing.
+And maybe you’ve realized this by now; but I want you to know that your pain is fully real, completely valid, and entirely yours.

 Being a young widow is difficult.
-People you’ll encounter will encourage you that “you’re young” and “will find love again.”
-They’ll give you a laundry list of how “it could be worse” when really, this is the worst possible outcome you could have never imagined.
+People you encounter will try to be encouraging and say, “you’re young” and “will find love again.”
+They’ll give you a list of how “it could be worse” when really, this is the worst possible outcome you wouldn’t have imagined.
 You don’t need to find a bright side.

 I need you to understand that in losing your partner, there are secondary losses.
 Give your heart grace.

 Maybe your emotional response is anger.
 I know this well.
 I’m just like you, remember?
 It sucks.
-You may find yourself angry at God, a Greater Being, yourself, or your loved one.
-Luckily, for us, this is normal too.
+You may find yourself angry at God, a Greater Being, yourself, or even your loved one.
+Luckily for us, this is perfectly normal.
 And God, that Greater Being, or your partner?
-They are large enough to understand your pain and shaking fists.
+They are large enough to understand your pain and your shaking fists.

-If it’s you that you’re mad at, remember to have grace with yourself: If you could have changed the outcome, you would have.
+If it’s you that you’re mad at, remember to have grace with yourself; for if you could have changed the outcome, you would have already.

 At some point, you’ll think “no one understands what it is to be me” and you are correct.
 So why let others determine how you get to grieve?
 How you get to express this great and overwhelming loss that they cannot comprehend yet?
 Be kind to yourself in this process.
 Rest when you need to.
 Stay hydrated.
 Take a shower and try to sleep.
 If any of these things seem hard to do, you aren’t wrong in how you feel.
 Grief disorganizes the mind and can be exhausting.